-The Report was directed and written by Rafael Chaves and José Luis Monzón of CIRIEC, advised by a Committee of Experts composed of D. Demoustier (France), L. Fröbel (Sweden) and R. Spear (United Kingdom).
+The Report was directed and written by Rafael Chaves and José Luis Monzón of CIRIEC, advised by a Committee of Experts composed of D. Demoustier (France), L. Frobel (Sweden) and R. Spear (United Kingdom).

-They also received assistance from sector experts of recognised prestige from the organisations that represent the different families within the SE: Cooperatives Europe, the International Association of Mutual Societies (AIM), the International Association of Mutual Insurance Companies (AISAM), the European Standing Conference on Co-operatives, Mutual societies, Associations and Foundations (CEP-CMAF), the European Foundation Centre (EFC), Confederazione Cooperative (Confcooperative), Lega Nazionale Cooperative delle Mutue (LEGACOOP) and Confederación Empresarial Española de la Economía CIRIEC's Scientific Committee for the SE and the Social (CEPES).
-European sections of CIRIEC have been actively involved in this work.
+They also received assistance from sector experts of recognised prestige from the organisations that represent the different families within the SE: Cooperatives Europe, the International Association of Mutual Societies (AIM), the International Association of Mutual Insurance Companies (AISAM), the European

+Standing Conference of Co-operatives, Mutual societies, Associations and Foundations (CEP-CMAF), the European Foundation Centre (EFC), Confederazione Cooperative Italiana (Confcooperative), Lega Nazionale delle Cooperative e Mutue (LEGACOOP) and Confederación Empresarial Española de la Economía Social (CEPES).
+CIRIEC's Scientific Committee for the SE and the European sections of CIRIEC have been actively involved in this work.

-The conceptual delimitation of the SE is based on the European Commission's Manual on satellite accounts for co-operatives and mutual societies and on the formulations developed by the organisations that represent the SE in Europe, with the aim of achieving wide political and scientific consensus.
+The conceptual delimitation of the SE is based on the European Commission's Manual on satellite accounts for cooperatives and mutual societies and on the formulations developed by the organisations that represent the SE in Europe, with the aim of achieving wide political and scientific consensus.